Schools/Kura with an EQI below 431 and Schools/Kura Not Opting In to the Donations Scheme

 Key information

-What is the ‘donation scheme’?
+What is the donations scheme?

-• the Board does not ask parents/caregivers for any donations (gifts/koha), except for overnight school camps.
+• the board does not ask parents/caregivers for any donations (gifts/koha), except for overnight school camps.

 The school donations scheme does not change the long-standing entitlement of students to free education.
+It is designed to eas pressure and expectation on families to pay donations even though they are voluntary.

-Parents, caregivers, family or whānau can ask to attend the Board meeting where you will discuss whether to opt-in or not.
+Parents, caregivers, family or whānau can ask to attend the board meeting where you will discuss whether to opt in or not.
 Schools with an EQI of 432 or above are encouraged to consult with their school communities and reflect their views when making a decision.

 Scheme eligibility

-The Equity Index (EQI) provides an indicator of which schools face greater socio-economic barriers to student achievement.
-We use the EQI to target funding to state and state-integrated schools, to help them overcome any socio-economic barriers to learning that students might face.
+We use the EQI to target funding to state and state-integrated schools to help them overcome any socio-economic barriers to learning that students might face.

 What happens if your school does not join

-• Your school/kura will not receive additional funding
+• Your school/kura will not receive additional funding.

-• Your school/kura can still ask parents to make donations
+• Your school/kura can still ask parents to make donations.

 • The board may seek donations toward the cost of the core learning programme (curriculum).